Raymond of Peñafort: Most famous miracle

-Raymond of Peñafort served as the confessor for King James I of Aragon.
-While on the island of Majorca to initiate a campaign to help convert the Moors living there, the king brought his mistress with him.
+Raymond of Penyafort served as the confessor for King James I of Aragon.
+While on the island of Mallorca to initiate a campaign to help convert the Moors living there, the king brought his mistress with him.
 Raymond reproved the king and asked him repeatedly to dismiss his concubine.
 The king refused to do so.
 Finally, the saint told the king that he could remain with him no longer and made plans to leave for Barcelona.
 But the king forbade Raymond to leave the island, and threatened punishment to any ship captain who dared to take him.

 Raymond and his Dominican companion went down to the seashore where Raymond took off his cappa (the long black cloak worn by Dominicans over the white tunic and scapular), and spread one end of it on the water while rigging the other end to his walking staff.
 Having thus formed a miniature mast, Raymond bid the other Dominican to hop on, but his companion, lacking the saint’s faith, refused to do so.
 Then Raymond bid him farewell, and with the sign of the cross he pushed away from the shore and sailed away on his cloak.
 Skirting around the very boats that had forbidden him passage, the saint was seen by scores of sailors who shouted in astonishment and urged him on.
 According to this legend, Raymond sailed the 160 miles to Barcelona in the space of six hours, where his landing was witnessed by a crowd of amazed spectators.
 In awe of this miracle, King James I mended his ways.